Basilar Venous Plexus Cancer

 Definition

-Basilar venous plexus cancer is a rare type of cancer that occurs in the veins located at the base of the brain.
+Basilar venous plexus cancer is a rare type of cancer that occurs in the located at the base of the brain.
 This guide will explain what it is, the different types, causes, symptoms, diagnostic tests, treatments (both non-pharmacological and pharmacological), surgeries, prevention tips, and when to see a doctor.

 Types of Basilar Venous Plexus Cancer